 Drivers should be aware of the increased risk with the time change approaching this coming weekend.
 If they can, drivers should stay off the road until their sleep schedules adjust, but this may not be an option for many.
 Researchers recommend going to bed earlier to preempt the shortened sleep cycle, and drivers who find themselves falling asleep at the wheel should pull over immediately to avoid an accident.

 If you or a loved one has been injured in an accident involving a drowsy driver, call the Cherry Hill car accident lawyers at Williams Cedar.
 Our knowledgeable, experienced lawyers will review your case to determine who is at fault for your accident and hold them responsible for their negligence.
-With offices conveniently located in Cherry Hill, New Jersey and Philadelphia, we help accident victims throughout New Jersey, Pennsylvania, and the surrounding areas.
+With offices conveniently located in Haddonfield, New Jersey and Philadelphia, we help accident victims throughout New Jersey, Pennsylvania, and the surrounding areas.
 Call us today at 856-874-7500 or 215-557-0099, or contact us online for a free consultation.